|

-Most of the leadership training programs offered today attempt to help you discover the leadership style you exhibit and make you aware of its strengths and weaknesses.
-However, a situational leadership style is not dictated by the leadership skills of the manager.
-The idea of situational leadership is more closely tied to using the style needed to be successful given the existing work environment being managed or the specific needs of the business.
+Most of the leadership training programs offered today are aimed at helping attendees discover the leadership style they exhibit, in addition to reviewing its strengths and weaknesses.
+However, an effective style is not dictated by the skills of the manager.
+Rather, the skills a leader must utilize to be successful are dictated by the existing work environment, or the specific needs of the business.

-The effective manager is able to utilize multiple leadership styles as conditions change.
+An effective manager is able to utilize multiple leadership styles as conditions change.
 This is the theory behind the concept of situational leadership.
-Implementing situational leadership in an organization then becomes a matter of training managers to recognize the current work setting or employee situation and using the most effective leadership style given that specific challenge.
+Implementing this approach in an organization then becomes a matter of training managers to recognize the current work setting, or employee conditions, and using the most effective style given the specific challenge.

-For example, delegating work to an employee that is ill prepared to accept that responsibility may result in the impression that the worker is incompetent.
+For example, delegating work to an employee that is ill prepared to accept that responsibility may result in the impression the worker is incompetent.
 This can lead to frustration for both the manager and worker.
-Ironically, in some situations it is actually the manager's inability to recognize the most effective leadership style, or refusal to switch styles, that is really the cause of an ineffective workforce.
+Ironically, it is actually the manager's inability to recognize the most effective leadership style, or refusal to switch styles, that is really the cause of an ineffective workforce.

-Right now, there appears to be two mainstream theories describing situational leadership models.
-The first model we'll discuss is based on Daniel Goleman's elements of emotional intelligence - self awareness, self-regulation, motivation, empathy and social skills.
+Presently, there appears to be two mainstream theories describing situational leadership.
+The first model is based on Daniel Goleman's elements of emotional intelligence: self awareness, self-regulation, motivation, empathy and social skills.

 Goleman's Model of Situational Leadership

-In Goleman's model of situational leadership he combines his five elements of emotional intelligence to formulate a total of six situational leadership styles which are described below.
+In Goleman's model, he combines his five elements of emotional intelligence to formulate a total of six situational leadership styles, which are described below.
 Goleman emphasizes the need for a manager to change between these six styles as conditions around them change.

 Coaching Leaders

-In the Coaching Leadership Style the leader focuses on helping others in their personal development and in their job-related activities.
-The coaching leader aids others to get up to speed by working closely with them to make sure they have the knowledge and tools to get their job done.
-This situational leadership style works best when the employee already understands their weakness and is receptive to ideas on how to improve.
+In the coaching style, the focus is on helping others in their personal development and in their job-related activities.
+The coaching leader aids others to get up to speed by working closely with them.
+They make sure employees have the knowledge and tools to get their job done.
+This style works best when the employee already understands their weaknesses, and is receptive to ideas on how to improve.

 Pacesetting Leaders

-When employees are self-motivated and highly skilled, the Pacesetting Leadership Style is extremely affective.
-The pacesetting leader sets very high performance standards for themselves and their group and the leader exemplifies the behaviors that are sought from other members of the group.
-This leadership style needs to be used sparingly since workers can often "burn out" due to the demanding pace of this style.
+When employees are self-motivated and highly skilled, the pacesetting style is extremely effective.
+The pacesetting leader sets very high performance standards for themselves and their group, and exemplifies the behaviors that are sought from other members of the group.
+This particular leadership style needs to be used sparingly, since workers can often "burn out" due to the demanding pace of this approach.

 Democratic Leaders

-The Democratic Leadership Style gives members of the work group a vote or a say in nearly every decision the team makes.
-When used effectively, the democratic leader builds flexibility and responsibility and can help identify new ways to do things with fresh ideas.
-Be careful with this style, however, because the level of personal involvement required by this style and the decision making process itself can be very time consuming.
+The democratic leader gives members of the work group a vote or a say in nearly every decision made by the team.
+When used effectively, this style builds flexibility and responsibility, and can help identify new ways to do things with fresh ideas.
+However, this approach can be very time consuming because of the level of personal involvement required in the decision-making process.

 Affiliative Leaders

-The Affiliative Leadership Style is most effective in situations where morale is low or teambuilding is needed.
-This leader is easily recognized by their theme of "employee first."
-Employees can expect much praise from this style; unfortunately, poor performance may also goes without reprimand.
+The affiliative leader is most effective in situations where morale is low or teambuilding is needed.
+This style is easily recognized by the theme of "employee first."
+Employees can expect much praise from this leader.
+Unfortunately, poor performance may also go without reprimand.

 Authoritative Leaders

-If your business seems to be drifting aimlessly, the Authoritative Leadership Style can be very effective in this type of situation.
-The authoritative leader is an expert in dealing with the problems and challenges at hand and can clearly identify goals that will lead to success.
-This leader also allows the employees themselves to figure out the best way to achieve those goals.
+If a business seems to be drifting aimlessly, then the authoritative style can be very effective in this type of situation.
+The authoritative leader is an expert in dealing with the problems or challenges at hand, and they can clearly identify goals that will lead to success.
+They also allow employees to figure out the best way to achieve those goals.

 Coercive Leaders

-The Coercive Leadership Style should be used with caution because it's based on the concept of "command and control" which usually causes a decrease in motivation among those that are interacting with this type of manager.
+The coercive style should be used with caution because it's based on the concept of "command and control," which usually causes a decrease in motivation among those that are interacting with this type of manager.
 The coercive leader is most effective in situations where the company or group requires a complete turnaround.
-It is also effective during disasters or dealing with under performing employees - usually as a last resort.
+It is also effective during disasters, or when dealing with underperforming employees; usually as a last resort.

-The second situational leadership model we're going to discuss is derived from the leadership theory explained by Ken Blanchard and Paul Hersey.
-In this model, Blanchard and Hersey describe two fundamental concepts - that of leadership style as well as the development level of the person being led.
+This second model is derived from the leadership theory explained by Ken Blanchard and Paul Hersey.
+In this model, Blanchard and Hersey describe two fundamental concepts: that of leadership style, as well as the development level of the person being led.

-Blanchard and Hersey characterized the situational leadership style in terms of the amount of the direction and the support that the leader provides to followers.
-The situational leadership styles they described fall into the following four types:
+Blanchard and Hersey characterized the situational leadership style in terms of the amount of the direction, and the support, provided to followers.
+The styles they described fall into the following four types:

 Telling Leaders

-The telling leader defines the roles and tasks for each follower, and supervises them very closely.
-All important decisions are made by the leader and announced to the followers.
-This means communication is predominantly one-way.
-These leaders tell others what to do.
+This manager defines the roles and tasks for each follower, and then supervises them very closely.
+All important decisions are made by the leader, and announced to the followers.
+This means communication is predominantly one-way; with the leader telling others what to do.

 Selling Leaders

-The selling leader defines the rolls and the tasks of each follower, but also seeks ideas and suggestions from followers.
+The selling leader defines the roles and the tasks of each follower, but also seeks ideas and suggestions from followers.
 Decisions are made predominantly by the leader, but the communication style used is two-way.
-These leaders are good at "selling" their ideas.
+These managers are good at "selling" their ideas.

 Participating Leaders

-A participating leader passes along the day-to-day decisions such as dividing up the workload to the followers.
-The participating leader will help to facilitate discussion and takes part in the decision-making process, but ultimate control is with the follower.
+A participating leader passes along the day-to-day decisions, such as dividing up the workload, to their followers.
+They will help to facilitate discussions, and take part in the decision-making process, but ultimate control is with the followers.

 Delegating Leaders

-The delegating leader is still involved in the workgroups' decisions and helps to solve problems, but ultimate control is with the followers.
-In fact, with this situational leadership style, the followers actually decide when to get the leader involved.
+The delegating leader is still involved in the workgroup's decisions, and helps to solve problems, but the ultimate control is with the followers.
+In fact, with this style, the followers decide when to get the leader involved.

 Development Levels of Followers

-In Blanchard's model of leadership, there exists an ideal type of leadership style to apply to each development level.
+In Blanchard's model of leadership, there exists an ideal style to apply to each development level.
 Much of that logic is the same as that found in Goleman's model.

 Implementing Situational Leadership

-As mentioned earlier, implementing situational leadership in an organization is really nothing more than teaching managers how to recognize the strengths and weaknesses of each leadership style and how this knowledge can be applied to a given work situation.
-It's also important for managers to recognize their intrinsic leadership style because that will often be the leadership style they will fall back into in times of stress.
+As mentioned earlier, implementing this approach in an organization is really nothing more than teaching managers how to recognize the strengths and weaknesses of each leadership style, and how this knowledge can be applied to a given work situation.
+It's also important for managers to recognize their intrinsic style, because that will often be the one they will fall back into in times of stress.

-Successful leaders in any organization are able to quickly recognize which style applies to a given situation, and make use of that style to achieve superior business results.
-Regardless of the model or theory used describe leadership styles both Goleman and Blanchard agree on this last point - flexibility is the key to success.
+Successful leaders in any organization are able to quickly recognize the correct style to apply in a given situation.
+They make use of that style to achieve superior business results.
+Regardless of the model or theory used to describe these styles, both Goleman and Blanchard agree on this last point: flexibility is the key to success.

 About the Author - Situational Leadership